ubuntu-mate/ubuntu-mate.org/pages/logo-guidelines.md

 	<img src="/gallery/Artwork/design-guide/Main_Logo_white.png" alt="Ubuntu MATE logo white">
 </div>
 <br>
 The wordmark logo is presented only with colours above.
-Please, never change any of the colors in the logo.
+Please, never change any of the colours in the logo.
 In this case, for the white logo, it has been placed a green background.
 It is not part of it, you are free to place the logo on whatever background you want, you just have to see it.

 ## Roundel